-The lease expiry profile continues to be well spread with 55% of the GLA expiring from two years after reporting date.
-The 24% expiring in 2031 relate to the anchor tenant at Greenspan Mall.
+The lease expiry profile continues to be well spread with 24% of the GLA expiring from nine years after reporting date.
+The 24% relate to the anchor tenant at Greenspan Mall.
+The 22% expiry in 2023 mainly relate to the tenant at Starling Park Properties.
+The REIT Manager through the property manager is already marketing the space for a replacement tenant.